How To Choose The Right Tile Size For A Checkerboard Floor

 Eclectic design combines elements from various styles to create a unique and personalized look.
 For an eclectic checkerboard floor, consider mixing different tile sizes to create a visually interesting and dynamic pattern.
 This can complement a variety of furniture styles and decor elements.

-To further refine your design decisions, utilizing an AR tool can help you visualize how different tile sizes and layouts will look in your space.
+To further refine your design decisions, utilizing an augmented reality (AR) tool can help you visualize how different tile sizes and layouts will look in your space.
 This tool allows you to experiment with combinations before making your final decision, ensuring your checkerboard floor aligns with your style and enhances your room's overall design.

 The Role of Grout